-The key to successful and beautiful garden design is an eye for dramatic presentation and an aesthetic appreciation for the basic components that provide the foundation for personality, shape, and structure.
-Crucial to enriching your garden’s presentation is the inclusion of flowering shrubs to draw the eyes to tall lines, radiating branches, and colors that add splash and panache.
+Flowering shrubs help create a beautiful garden design and dramatic presentation.
+If you want to enrich your garden’s presentation, the inclusion of flowering shrubs will draw the eyes to tall lines, radiating branches, and colors that add splash and panache.

 Among the favorite flowering shrubs in many of the loveliest gardens are weigela, hydrangeas, spirea, Rose of Sharon (also known as althea), and Viburnum.
 With bloom seasons ranging from early spring to late fall, your ideal garden might incorporate all of these for truly stunning effects.
 In addition, insect and disease resistant, flowering shrubs available from Nature Hills Nursery are investments in the longevity of your dream garden.